KateMcGuane/spill_the_beans/README.md

   ### Colour Scheme

-  The following colours were used for this website design.
+  The following are the majority of colours that were used for this website design.
 The first colour palette ofrmes the lighter, more subtle colours for optimal contrast against the darker.
 The second colour palette showcases a selection of rich earthy tones.
 Both palettes reflect the theme of the page are in keeping with the colours found in the imagery.

   <br>